pyalarmdotcom/alarmdotcom/README.md

 #### Subsensors

 Each sensor in your system is created as both a device and as an entity within Home Assistant.
-Each sensor and lock has an associated low battery sensor that activates when the device's battery is low.
-Each sensor, lock, and control panel has an associated malfunction sensor that activates when either Alarm.com reports an issue or when this integration is unable to process data for a sensor.
+Each device has an associated low battery sensor that activates when the device's battery is low.
+Each device also has an associated malfunction sensor that activates when either Alarm.com reports an issue or when this integration is unable to process data for a sensor.

 ### Future Support